How to protect your business and survive a recession

 A good question to start with.
-The economic definition of a recession is a reduction in GDP [Gross Domestic Product] for two consecutive quarters - a country’s GDP being the market value of all goods and services produced within that country.
+The economic definition of a recession is a decline in GDP [Gross Domestic Product] for two consecutive quarters - a country’s GDP being the market value of all goods and services produced within that country.
 We can already see the damage being done to the UK GDP and estimates indicate that this contraction will be deep.

 It’s entirely possible to have difficult trading conditions without technically being in a recession.
-For instance over the last 2 years trading conditions have been made more difficult as a result of the uncertainty around Brexit.
+For instance, over the last 2 years trading conditions have been made more difficult as a result of the uncertainty around Brexit.
 Add on top of that uncertainty the current COVID-19 pandemic, and you can see that we will probably be in for a very bumpy ride.

 Why you need to look after your liquidity in a recession

-The label you place on trading conditions is irrelevant, and to be honest, a lot of what you need to do, is what you should be doing anyway.
-I do understand that difficult conditions can definitely drive more focus.
+The label you place on trading conditions is irrelevant, and to be honest, a lot of what you need to do, is good discipline anyway.
+However, these difficult conditions will definitely drive more focus.